 Fire Clog - Harriet Kempson & Maria Marshall will amaze us with their clog dancing at the Friday night Ceilidh.
 Fire Clog are frequently asked to dance at Folk Festivals and are popular regulars at Folk in Oxford and Banbury Folk Festival.
 We know they will have been practising hard for the Stonesfield Ceilidh and they will put on an unbelievable performance.

-Should anyone wish to share their memories of Stonesfield in past times with Carolinne please use the 'Contacts Page' to make themselves known.
+Should anyone wish to share their memories of Stonesfield in past times please contact us.

 From information received via Ann Wooby, who we thank we are able to start from 1985, so we still need information for earlier dates!